Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 Use this plugin to: Backup your entire blog and send it to to the cloud via Dropbox, or Google Drive, etc.

 There are a bunch of great backup solutions on the market.
-UpdraftPlus provides a great solution for smaller sites.
+UpdraftPlus provides a free solution for smaller sites.
+But free isn’t always the best solution.

 For more on backup solutions, be sure to check out my article on WordPress backup plugins and tools.